Trinity Episcopal Cathedral!

 July 14-25, Monday - Friday.
 8:30 a.m. to -5:00 p.m.

 All rising 6th – 9th graders eligible

 Trinity Episcopal Cathedral

 What’s your SPARK?

-You have something that is good, beautiful, and useful to your community –
+You have something that is good, beautiful, and useful to your community – a spark!

 We’re calling all 6th-9th graders

 To share what gives your life purpose